GolosChain/golos-reference/architecture/architecture.md

 - BitAssets
 - Bonds
 - Options
+- Escrows

-(TODO:  Other types of derived property, e.g. escrow?)
+- Other types of derived property

 Applications which leverage the Graphene blockchain for consensus may implement their own base and/or derived virtual property.
 (TODO:  explain how application-level virtual property may interact with core property.)